 Reduce the Risk of Slipping

 Marble and granite countertops can be buffed to a high gloss, but this isn’t recommended for the floors in living spaces such as kitchens, bathrooms, lanais, and foyers.
-Natural stone can become very slippery when polished, so it should be avoided.
+Natural stone can become very slippery when polished, so it should be avoided unless done by a professional stone restoration specialist.

 If you’d like additional information on polishing natural stone or tips on how to clean and seal stone properly, reach out to Granite Gold® today.
 All of our stone-care products are safe to use on granite, slate, travertine, and all other types of natural stone.
 To speak with one of our knowledgeable representatives, please call 1-800-475-STONE (7866) today.